 The Castle Bromwich strike had put 25,000 British Leyland workers out of work.
 The strikers returned on 21 February 1977, by which time the 6000 Leyland Cars tool makers had struck.

-Through a breakaway group of shop stewards, who were recognized neither by the powerful British Leyland shop stewards’ combine nor the Amalgamated Union of Engineering Workers to which they belonged, the tool-room men were demanding separate negotiating rights and restoration of skilled differentials which they insisted had been seriously eroded.
+Through a breakaway group of Shop Stewards, who were recognised neither by the powerful British Leyland (Motor Corporation Combined) Trade Union Committee (BLTUC) nor the Amalgamated Union of Engineering Workers to which they belonged, the tool-room men were demanding separate negotiating rights and restoration of skilled differentials which they insisted had been seriously eroded.
 The toolmakers’ stoppage meant that breakdowns could not be rectified.

 Derek Whittaker said that 1977 was crucial.
 ‘This year we are approaching the end of our last opportunity to show what we can do in marketing our products aggressively in Britain – let alone in Europe.